PrajwalVSonekar/Sand-storm-documentation/README.md

 4-----Stable-----------------1-------------------1-----------------------1-------------------------xxxx--------------3<br>

-Rank the objectives in order of decreasing value of importance and the list is
+Rank the objectives in order of decreasing value of importance and the list is <br>
 1. Stable<br>
 2.User friendly<br>
 3 Duration of work<br>